geosolutions-it/geonode-training/GN1/ADDING_DATA_TO_GEONODE.md

 ### Ways to encode requests
 Requests in `OGC` protocols can normally be performed using two different paradigms:

   * **KVP** or Key Value Pair.
 It’s a simple URL that supports all the requests parameters as pairs of keys and values in the query string.
 The `HTTP` request is a `GET` in this case.
-Here is an example of a `WFS GetFeature` in `KVP` mode:
+Here is an example of a `WFS GetFeature` in `KVP` mode

     ```shell
     http://demo.geo-solutions.it/geoserver/wfs?
       request=GetFeature&